-Physically connect the analyzer to the computer using the Mini USB to USB cable provided.
+Once the ICE software is installed, physically connect the analyzer to the computer using the Mini USB to USB cable provided.

 Open the ICE software.
 Select the USB port the analyzer is physically connected to.
-Select "USB-Speed".
-Click on "Read" and wait until the green bar has completed at the bottom of the screen, refer to Figure 3.
+Do not select "Enable Hi-Speed".
+Click on "Read" and wait until the green bar has completed at the bottom of the screen, refer to Figure 1.